krishnaBogineni-619/Flight-Delay-Prediction/README.md

 - **airlines.csv**: Contains details about the airlines operating the flights.
 - **airports.csv**: Contains information about airports, such as codes and locations.
 - **flights.csv**: Contains flight data, including times, delays, and associated airports.
+- {NOTE: flights.csv is too large file to upload,contact if needed}

 ### Key Features